iomega/ms2query/README.md

 ```

-## Create your own library
+## Create your own library (without training new models)
-If you would like to create the required library files for your own in house library.
-You can run the code below:
+The code below creates all required library files for your own in house library.
+No new models for MS2deepscore, Spec2Vec and MS2Query will be trained, to do this see the next section.

 It is important that the library spectra are annotated with smiles, inchi's or inchikeys in the metadata otherwise they
 are not included in the library.